 A&S Personal Injury Lawyers tailors its representation of injured persons to fit the unique needs and circumstances of each client.
 No two cases are the same, and no two clients have the same goals or expected outcome.
 The professionals at A&S Personal Injury Lawyers pride themselves on their attention to detail.
 This begins with affording attention to the most important detail of all: the interests and goals of a client.

 Matt Arnold and Brad Smith founded A&S Personal Injury Lawyers in 2007.
 Since its founding, the firm has assisted clients in a range of complex personal injury matters.
-The Charlotte personal injury lawyers at A&S Personal Injury Lawyers assist clients in car accident cases, dog attack and dog bite cases, slip-and-fall and trip-and-fall cases, landlord liability matters, trucking and other heavy industrial incident cases, medical malpractice cases, and a range of other incident-related matters.
+The Charlotte personal injury lawyers at A&S Personal Injury Lawyers assist clients in car accident cases, dog attack and dog bite cases, slip-and-fall and trip-and-fall cases, landlord liability matters, trucking and other heavy industrial incident cases, and a range of other incident-related matters.
 The attorneys and paralegals at A&S Personal Injury Lawyers seek to provide each case the individualized attention it deserves.
 No case is alike.
 While the facts, the circumstances, the relevant law, and the standard operating procedures of courts and insurance companies govern some of the conduct of cases, within that framework the attorneys and paralegals at A&S Personal Injury Lawyers work tirelessly to find creative solutions for clients and to protect and promote the interests of injured persons to the fullest extent possible.